leske42/Foundations/UB/README.md

 Well, the short answer is, yes, we could.
 Some other languages do that.
 But at the same time, it comes with a price.

 Just as thought experiment, let's try to *define* something that the Standard left as undefined.
 We can take the most commonly mentioned example - dereferencing a NULL pointer.
 Let's put it in the Standard that this will result in an error being shown and the end of execution.
+Better than letting the compiler format our hard drive at least.

-Remember from the beginning that **respecting the Standard is not the responsibility of the coder, it is always the responsibility of the compiler.** The compiler, however, cannot know if some function like the one below will *ever* receive a NULL pointer.
+Remember from the beginning that **respecting the Standard is not the responsibility of the coder, it is always the responsibility of the compiler.** They can choose to refuse compilation if they can see the coder violated the rules (let's say you forget a semicolon somewhere), but if they choose to compile, they have to ensure the Standard is followed to the letter.

+The compiler, however, cannot know if some function like the one below will *ever* receive a NULL pointer.

 ```
 void function(int *ptr)